MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_ia_settopology.md

 ## -description

-The <i>IaSetTopology</i> function sets the primitive topology to enable drawing for the input assember.
+The <i>IaSetTopology</i> function sets the primitive topology to enable drawing for the input assembler.

 ## -parameters